 Legislation is expected to be passed into law by mid-2026.

-Consultation Building - consent authority structure and liability
+Consultation Building- proportionate liability and consent authority structure

-Notes This will look at options to reform BCA structure to drive consistency, certainty and efficiency in the building consenting system.
+Notes Legislation will be introduced to move to a proportionate liability model.
+We expect this to include options to enhance the role of private insurance and look at options to reform BCA structure to drive consistency, certainty and efficiency in the building consenting system.

 Consultation Building - self-certification scheme